IBM-Cloud/docs-services/services/Inversoft/index.md

 Examples: -->

-Passport delivers authentication, authorization and user management with modern REST APIs to your Bluemix application that results in faster development, increased speed to market and the ability to serve users more effectively.

-Sure, you could build your own user login and registration, but we’ve already built it for you.
+Passport is a modern taken on identity access management.
+Passport delivers authentication, authorization, SSO and security to your Bluemix application with modern REST APIs.
 Focus on your core business, let Passport handle your users.
 {:shortdesc}

+The Passport APIs can be integrated into any platform.
+Our REST APIs are well documented and we have also provided native bindings in C#, Java, Node, PHP and Python.
+If we're missing an SDK for the library you'll be integrating Passport with let us know and we'll build it for you.
 <!-- If overview content is required, do not include it here.
 Put it in a separate "## About" section below the task section. -->

 <!-- Task section: REQUIRED